-The Manager may adjust the value of an asset where such an adjustment is considered necessary to reflect the fair value of such asset in the context of currency, marketability, dealing costs and/or such other considerations as the Manager deems relevant.
-The Manager's intention is only to exercise this discretion to preserve the value of a Fund's assets.
+The Investment Manager, as the appointed delegate of the Manager may adjust the value of an asset where such an adjustment is considered necessary to reflect the fair value of such asset in the context of currency, marketability, dealing costs and/or such other considerations as the Investment Manager deems relevant.
+The Investment Manager's intention is only to exercise this discretion to preserve the value of a Fund's assets.